Writing a CV

 Commissions

-Have you worked either as an individual or collaboratively on a commissioned project such as designing something for inclusion in the built environment, a park, a public space, or a private commission?
+• Have you worked individually or collaboratively on a commissioned project?
+This could include designing a sculpture for a built environment, a park, a public space, or a private commission.
 If the commissions are highly prestigious, name them individually.
-If not, group them chronologically, eg: 2005 – 2001
+If not, group them chronologically, e.g. 2001 – 2005.

 Collections

-Has your work been purchased and included in public or noted private collections?
-List both private and public separately, including the country in which collection is held.
+• Has your work been purchased and included in public or noted private collections?
+List both private and public separately, including the country where each collection is held.

 Representation